Skip to menu Skip to content Skip to footer

 (Photo credit: The University of Queensland )

-Acquisition of a biopharmaceutical company commercialising The University of Queensland’s Molecular Clamp technology has been agreed by one of the world’s leading healthcare companies in a landmark up to US$1.6 billion deal.
+Acquisition of a biopharmaceutical company commercialising The University of Queensland's Molecular Clamp technology has been agreed by one of the world's leading healthcare companies in a landmark deal.

 Key points

-• Sanofi has agreed to acquire a company utilising The University of Queensland’s Molecular Clamp technology in a landmark deal of up to USD$1.6 billion.
+• Sanofi has agreed to acquire a company utilising UQ's Molecular Clamp technology for a total upfront payment of US$1.15 billion, with potential milestone payments of up to $450 million based on development and regulatory achievements.

 • UQ licensed the technology to Vicebio to progress the Molecular Clamp towards clinical trials and commercialisation.